I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pcw-callback.md

 <p>The <i>PCW_CALLBACK</i> callback function must return STATUS_SUCCESS if the callback was successfully executed.
 Otherwise, this callback function must return STATUS_UNSUCCESSFUL.</p>

 ## -remarks
 <p>Providers that do not want to, or are unable to, create and destroy instances can register a callback function that is called when data is requested.
 For example, the following code examples show how the provider can use the <i>PCW_CALLBACK</i> callback function to enumerate and collect data.</p>

 <p>The following code, from KcsCounters.h shows the inline function <b>KcsRegisterGeometricWave</b> that Ctrpp.exe generates from the manifest for the KCS sample in the WDK, Kcs.man.
 This function registers the counter set and takes a parameter to an optional custom <i>Callback</i> function. </p>

-<p>The provider can implement the <i>Callback</i> function to handle the requests.
-The following code example shows a <i>PCW_CALLBACK</i> function that enumerates and collects data.
-The function is named <i>KcsGeometricWaveCallback</i>.
-This function is then passed to the <i>KcsRegisterGeometricWave</i> in the <i>Callback</i> parameter.</p>

-<p>In the <i>DriverEntry</i> routine of the KCS example, the <i>KcsGeometricWaveCallback</i> function is specified as the <i>Callback</i> when <i>KcsRegisterGeometricWave</i> registers the counter set. </p>

-<p>Providers that do not want to, or are unable to, create and destroy instances can register a callback function that is called when data is requested.
-For example, the following code examples show how the provider can use the <i>PCW_CALLBACK</i> callback function to enumerate and collect data.</p>

-<p>The following code, from KcsCounters.h shows the inline function <b>KcsRegisterGeometricWave</b> that Ctrpp.exe generates from the manifest for the KCS sample in the WDK, Kcs.man.
-This function registers the counter set and takes a parameter to an optional custom <i>Callback</i> function. </p>